-If your fleet transports passengers with medical conditions or special needs, you can significantly benefit from having medical payments coverage.
+If your fleet transports passengers with medical conditions or special needs, you can significantly benefit from having medical payment coverage.

 Personal Injury Protection (PIP)

-Like medical payments coverage, you can use personal injury protection to pay for medical expenses resulting from an accident.
+Like medical payment coverage, you can use personal injury protection to pay for medical expenses resulting from an accident.

-However, PIP extends beyond medical expenses and provides coverage for additional expenses resulting from injuries sustained in the accident, such as lost income or childcare expenses.
+However, PIP extends beyond medical expenses and covers additional costs resulting from injuries sustained in the accident, such as lost income or childcare expenses.

-If the cost of essential medical care surpasses the PIP cover of the auto insurance policy, the medical payments coverage can pay for the additional costs.
+If the cost of essential medical care surpasses the PIP coverage of the auto insurance policy, the medical payments coverage can pay for the additional costs.

 Workers’ compensation is a program mandated by the government that benefits employees injured on the job.